Discovery Payload Library

 Service Mapping and store payloads

 For customers with the Cookdown Mapping solution, we provide payloads to create Application Services in your ServiceNow instance.
-These payloads (those with "Y EAs" in their name) are designed to push mapped applications from SCOM into ServiceNow and to relate the CIs they create to them, or example the SQL database payload created SQL databases and relates them to the mapped application.
+These payloads (those with "Y EAs" in their name) are designed to push mapped applications from SCOM into ServiceNow and to relate the CIs they create to them, or for example the SQL database payload created SQL databases and relates them to the mapped application.
 These payloads push applications into the "Application Service" CI class (table cmdb_ci_service_discovered).
 If this is not the desired type of service simply change the CI class that is mentioned in each payload.

-Payloads whos name contains "Y EAs and Y Groups" will create an Application Service for both the mapped application and the groups displayed in the Squared Up VADA UI – pushing up the groups is visually pleasing when viewing the created Application Services in ServiceNow, but is not ServiceNow best practice.
+Payloads whose name contains "Y EAs and Y Groups" will create an Application Service for both the mapped application and the groups displayed in the Squared Up VADA UI – pushing up the groups is visually pleasing when viewing the created Application Services in ServiceNow, but is not ServiceNow best practice.

-Out of the box, ServiceNow ships with no Identification rule for Business/Application Services, so for mapping payloads to work an Identification Entry needs to be created, identifying apps as unique based on "name" and "correlation_id" (or whichever field you choose to store the SCOM object ID in your CMDB)
+Out of the box, ServiceNow ships with no Identification rule for Business/Application Services, so for mapping payloads to work an Identification Entry needs to be created, identifying apps as unique based on "name" and "correlation_id" (or whichever field you choose to store the SCOM object ID in your CMDB).